 The preservation of capital [i.e., any excess investment income earned above the payout rate] is recorded as revenue of the Endowment Fund for donor-designated funds.
 For Board-designated unrestricted funds, the preservation of capital is recorded as income of the General Fund and transferred to the Endowment Fund in the statement of revenue, expenses and changes in fund balances.
-For Board-designated restricted funds, the preservation of capital is recorded as income in the Expendable Restricted Fund and transferred to the Endowment Fund in the statement of revenue, expenses and changes in fund balances.
+For Board-designated restricted funds, the preservation of capital is recorded as income in the Expendable Restricted Fund and transferred to the Endowment to the Endowment Fund in the statement of revenue, expenses and changes and changes in fund balances.

-[c] In 2022, investment income of \$18,588 was earned on investments held for the Endowment Fund.
-An amount of \$3,832 was allocated for the preservation of capital.
-Of this amount, \$3,592 related to donor-designated funds was recorded as investment income in the Endowment Fund.
-Capital preservation of \$240 related to Board-designated funds was recorded as income in the General and Expendable Restricted Funds then transferred to the Endowment Fund [note 8[a]].
+[c] In 2024, investment income of \$38,342 was earned on investments held for the Endowment Fund.
+An amount of \$22,356 was allocated for the preservation of capital.
+Of this amount, \$20,633 related to donor-designated funds was recorded as investment income in the Endowment Fund.
+Capital preservation of \$1,723 related to Board-designated funds was recorded as income in the General and Expendable Restricted Funds then transferred to the Endowment Fund [note 8[a]].

-In 2022, \$9,949 made available for spending as calculated in accordance with the Foundation's Endowment Fund policy was recorded as investment income in the Expendable Restricted and General Funds.
-In addition, \$4,807 related to donor-designated and Board-designated funds was recorded as investment income in the General Fund for administration in accordance with the Board policy.
+In 2024, \$10,968 made available for spending as calculated in accordance with the Foundation's Endowment Fund policy was recorded as investment income in the Expendable Restricted and General Funds.
+In addition, \$5,018 related to donor-designated and Board-designated funds was recorded as investment income in the General Fund for administration in accordance with the Board policy.